 - Choose your words carefully.
 For example, “I’ve noticed your clothing choices, which, though they may be appropriate outside of our office/shop/business, are not in keeping with our dress code.
 I’d appreciate your cooperation in making some minor changes.”

-- Introduce your meeting as a time clarify your dress code and make sure your employee understands it.
+- Introduce your meeting as a time to clarify your dress code and make sure your employee understands it.